-The battery in an iPhone will accept between 500 and 800 battery cycles or full charges before the capacity drops to around 80%.
+The battery in an iPhone will accept between 500 and 800 battery cycles or full charges before the capacity drops to around 80 per cent.

-A battery cycle is when the user drains a percentage of the battery, charges it to 100%, and then uses it.
-For example, if you drain the battery down to 40%, recharge it, and then drain it to 60%, you have completed one cycle.
+A battery cycle is when the user drains a percentage of the battery, charges it to 100 per cent, and then uses it.
+For example, if you drain the battery down to 40 per cent, recharge it, and then drain it to 60 per cent, you have completed one cycle.

-For most users, this represents approximately two years of use, which is why most people believe that the lifespan of a phone is two years.
+For most users, this represents approximately two years of use.
+This is why most people believe that the lifespan of a phone is two years.
 However when it comes to iPhones, you can expect between three to five years (maybe more) with proper care.

 Tips to extend an iPhone battery life